 Several provisions in the Health Personnel Act (in Norwegian only) are directed through their wording towards "health personnel" or certain categories of health personnel.
 One example of the latter is Section 12 of the Health Personnel Act (in Norwegian only) which, in its first subsection, mentions "physician, nurse or bioengineer", and physician in its second subsection.
 The term health personnel is defined in Section 3 of the Health Personnel Act (in Norwegian only).
 Key in this connection is the health personnel's duty to carry out professionally prudent operations, cf. Section 4 of the Health Personnel Act (in Norwegian only).
 Furthermore, health personnel shall provide immediate assistance, cf. Section 7 of the Health Personnel Act (in Norwegian only).
 Thus, these provisions shall be fulfilled by the individual healthcare providers.
-The Norwegian Board of Health carries out supervision of the health personnel in the offshore petroleum activities, now as before the Health Personnel Act (in Norwegian only) came into force.
+The Norwegian Board of Health Personnel Act (in Norwegian only) came into force.
 The latter authority can sanction health personnel in the event of breaches of the provisions, cf. Chapter 11 of the Health Personnel Act (in Norwegian only).